By Sarah Xu and Rachel Rubin

 Vaughn C. Glapion pictured in the November 5, 1968 edition of The Chronicle protesting the playing of “Dixie” at a Duke football game.
 Source: Duke Chronicle

-Michael McBride: I didn’t realize how ambivalent I was about Duke until about…Do you remember the Duke Lacrosse thing?
-Not long after that happened, I was part of a focus group in the Atlanta area that Duke had had.
-It was all black students in the focus group.
-I was the oldest one there, and the young alumni were very positive about Duke, about the experience they had.
+Michael McBride: I didn’t realize how ambivalent I was about Duke until about—do you remember the Duke Lacrosse thing?
+Not long after that happened, I was part of a focus group in the Atlanta area that Duke had.
+It was all black students [in] a focus group.
+I was the oldest one there.
+And the young alumni were very positive about Duke, about the experience they had.

 I remember one young woman saying she could not understand how anyone who finished Duke could not support the school because she had a great experience and she would always support it so that others could have the kind of experience that she had.
 She convinced me to start contributing to the alumni fund, but you could tell how young the alumni were based on how positive their experience was, because mine was the most negative, and then the next oldest person was a little less negative, and then, you know, they became positive.

 Catherine LeBlanc: We were just very pleased at this point that the university recognizes that something good took place and we really did make a contribution.
 And whenever you get affirmed, I don’t care how long it takes, it makes a difference….
 Whenever you make a choice to take a stand for what you believe, you just have to prepared for the consequences, whatever form those consequences might take.

 Janice Williams: I noticed this at the panel.
 All the people who got up to speak, other than us, got up to say, “Thank you so much, I wouldn’t have had my job if it hadn’t been for you.”
 But you didn’t see one white person say, “Thank you so much for enriching my life and enabling me to have to work for or alongside these people who are here.”
 I think that would have made a difference in your perspective on whether Duke has really made it.